BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 **v1.1.0**, unreleased:
  * Converted to BLCM format *(BLCMM is now required; FilterTool is not supported)*
+ * Added more options for rocket launcher equip chances other than the binary choice from previous versions.
  * Added in my TPS Early Bloomer mod to enable all item/weapon types from the very beginning of the game
  * Forced some early-game unlocks from Early Bloomer to be active at all times,